cogtoto/cogtoto/README.md

 - 👋 Hi, I’m @cogtoto (Vincent Cognet)
 - 👀 I’m interested in lambda calculus, pure type systems, with Scheme, Ocaml and Coq languages
-- 🌱 I’m currently learning operating systems build
+- 🌱 I’m currently building a COQ in COQ
 - 📫 How to reach me: cognetvincent@gmail.com

 <!---